YusatsuNao/YusatsuNao.github.io/README.md

 # Chinatsuki Official Github Site
-Forbidden to edit or copying files in this repository
+Forbidden to edit or copying any files from this repository